- Chart

 Opportunities

-- Expansion of services and pro offerings for contractors.
+- Expansion of services for professional contractors

-- Leveraging data analytics for personalized customer experiences and inventory management.
+- Leveraging data analytics for personalized customer experiences

-- Sustainability initiatives and eco-friendly product offerings.
+- Growth in sustainable and eco-friendly product offerings

 Threats

-- Changes in consumer preferences and DIY trends.
+- Changes in consumer preferences and DIY trends

 Competitors and Market Share